base-org/web/apps/base-docs/base-camp/docs/control-structures/control-structures.md

 revert
 	The transaction has been reverted to the initial state.
-Reason provided by the contract: "One of the numbers is odd".
+The reason provided by the contract: "One of the numbers is odd".
 Debug the transaction to get more information.
 ```